Mallipudijaya/AI-Portfolio/content/projects/antique-radio-shop.md

 - Reduced architecture costs by switching to JAMstack technologies.
 - User engagement: Increased time spent on site by 30% and reduced bounce rate by 25%.

-If you would like more details about the project or are interested in working with me, [contact me](/contact).
+If you would like more details about the project or are interested in working with me.